 Second, the instructors teach from scratch.
 After watching the videos, reading the study guide is very quick as you have already understood all the stuff.
 They go through each and every example in the videos as well.
 Some readers told me they didn’t even read material that much; all they did was watch the videos and take notes.

 One of the instructors, Peter Olinto, is a long-time superstar at Becker CPA Review.
-Peter teaches in such a manner which never makes you lose focus and concentration.
+Peter teaches in such a manner that never makes you lose focus and concentration.

 You can watch both of their teaching styles in the following video (Basit from the beginning; Peter from 1:50):